andrew2020wit/foreign-reader/README.md

 This is a new version of former [Bilingua Dealer](https://github.com/andrew2020wit/bilingua-dealer)

-Removed useless functionality: fragments, speech-engine, translated text (bilingua mode), creating bilingua, subtitle-imports.
+Removed useless functionality: fragments, speech-engine, creating bilingua, subtitle-imports.

+The translated text is within the original text (the same paragraph).
+The simpler way to create translation.

+New improvements.

 ### Changelog